This page contains affiliate links. For more information please read my Disclosure Policy.

 This elegant pumpkin layer cake is two layers of fluffy pumpkin spice cake frosted with a vanilla mascarpone buttercream and decorated with Marzipan pumpkins and gold sprinkles.
 It’s a homemade showstopper perfect for your adult Halloween parties, or any autumn themed get together.

 Thanks to the simple but effective angel food cake mixing method, that light cake is achieved.
-Coat that in a just sweet enough mascarpone buttercream and some fairly easy homemade decorations, and you have a from scratch pumpkin spice layer cake you’ll be happy to slice and serve to guests, whatever the occasion.
+Coat that in a just sweet enough mascarpone buttercream and some fairly easy homemade decorations, and you have a from scratch pumpkin layer cake you’ll be happy to slice and serve to guests, whatever the occasion.

 Ingredients